What is strategy? (And does it matter?)

 Context

-Often when people talk about strategy, they mean business strategy.
+Often, when people talk about strategy, they really mean business strategy.
 But business is only one context within which we can talk about strategy.

 There is an almost infinite variety of other contexts in which strategy can take place.

-For example, you can use strategy to prepare for and compete in a sporting event.
+You can also have a strategy for getting fit, losing weight, or competing in a sporting event.
 See, for example: Five things running taught me about business strategy and Trust in the process.

 And let's not forget that the origins of the word "strategy" itself have their roots in a military context.
 Perhaps this is because military battles were one of the first arenas in which large numbers of people had to work together to achieve a common goal.